-1 In their study of bankruptcy announcement spillovers, Lang and Stulz (1992) characterize spillovers as due either to contagion or to competitive effects.
+&lt;sup>2 In their study of bankruptcy announcement spillovers, Lang and Stulz (1992) characterize spillovers as due either to contagion or to competitive effects.
 In their context, contagion effects are declines in share prices of other (i.e., non-announcing) firms in the industry, while competitive effects convey information about how the announcement impacts the bankrupt firm's competitors.
-We adopt this conceptual characterization - though in a modified form, since 'contagion', in current usage, typically refers to a post-event increase in correlations (see e.g., Forbes and Rigobon, 2002).
-Additionally, Bittlingmayer and Hazlett (2000) examine industry spillovers resulting from government anti-trust actions against Microsoft.
+We adopt this conceptual characterization - though in a modified form, since 'contagion', in current usage, typically refers to a post-event increase in correlations.
+Additionally, there are many examples of such contagion-competitive analysis, although not necessarily in the context of the Lang and Stulz (1992) framework.
+For example, Bittlingmayer and Hazlett (2000) examine industry spillovers resulting from government anti-trust actions against Microsoft, Eckbo (1983), and Stillman (1983), examine the anticompetitive effects of horizontal mergers.
+In the banking literature, Slovin, Sushka, and Polonchek (1999) examine contagion and competitive effects at commercial banks, and Saunders (1987) examines contagion effects in the inter-bank market.
+Also, see Hand, Holthausen, and Leftwich (1992) for an analysis of the effect of bond rating agency announcements on U.S. bond and stock prices.
+Also see Eichengreen, Rose, and Wyploz (1996) who test whether speculative attacks in one country raise the probability of an attack in another.

-$^{^2}$ For example, as a result of a rebalancing of global portfolios toward the upgraded country and away from all other countries with similar risk weightings within the portfolio.
-Such a rebalancing might leave the overall risk position of a
+&lt;sup>3 For example, as a result of a rebalancing of global portfolios toward the upgraded country and away from all other countries with similar risk weightings within the portfolio.